Back to Neural ODEs Hub

 Lessons Learned

-3. Weight sharing is a double-edged sword.
-It gives $19\times$ parameter efficiency but limits expressivity.
-The Neural ODE cannot learn different transformations at different depths -- only one shared dynamics function evaluated at different times.
+3. Weight sharing cuts both ways. $19\times$ fewer parameters, but the Neural ODE cannot learn different transformations at different depths -- just one dynamics function evaluated at different times.

 4. Solver choice trades accuracy for compute.
-RK4 is more accurate per step but costs $4\times$ the computation.
-For many practical problems, Euler with more steps may be preferable to RK4 with fewer.
+RK4 costs $4\times$ per step.
+For many problems, Euler with more steps beats RK4 with fewer.

 Conclusion